 A couple of years ago, I couldn't talk to anyone about smartphones for two minutes without them shouting in ecstatic delirium, "Have you seen the new iPhone 5?"
 Of course, they were talking about this concept video, which everyone in their right mind knew was a "concept" for no less obvious reason than the fact that it was titled as such and created by an animation studio.
 Except hundreds of people around me still believed it was the real deal.
+Before I digress any further into the naiveté of common mortals when it comes to technology, I'll remind you of the one feature in that video everyone thought was super cool and that has made it onto countless other concept videos for various companies and products: the projected keyboard.

 Does your new phone feel hot?
 I mean really, really hot, perhaps because it uses a mobile processor that's running much hotter than some of its contemporaries?
 Maybe it could use an infusion of conceptual tech from Fujitsu.
 The manufacturer and OEM supplier is currently showing off its "thin cooling device for compact electronics" (catchy!), a liquid cooling solution designed for high-performance mobile chipsets.
 That's not astounding in and of itself; what is impressive is that they've made it only one millimeter thin.